Josie KO (she/her)

 The contrasting ideas within the work, with juxtaposing materials brought together in one cohesive piece, attempts to mimic the same duality of being Black and European at once and illustrate a shared Black experience of living with that dichotomy.

 To help me with this project and inspired by the works of Gee’S Bend quiltmakers and crafts in marginalised communities, I formed a little network of knitters.
 Together during lockdown, we connected through Zoom or messaged on WhatsApp and knitted squares which they would then post to me to add to the patchwork.
-I would like to thank everyone who donated their scrap bits of yarn to me and Hannah Moitt, Leonie Edmead, Tamsin MacArthur, Jeremiah Vaughan, Sophie Constant, Olivia Juett, Samantha Ofili, Jessica Blackburn, Letty Kennedy and Michelle from the Scottish Machine Knitters Association for helping me with this project.
+I would like to thank everyone who donated their scrap bits of yarn to me and Hannah Moitt, Leonie Edmead, Tamsin MacArthur, Jemimah Vaughan, Sophie Constant, Olivia Juett, Samantha Ofili, Jessica Blackburn, Olive Endeacott and (and her mum), Emma McAndrew D’Souza, Letty Kennedy and Michelle from the Scottish Machine Knitters Association for helping me with this project.

 Would also like to thank Theo King for making the music for my installation and my cousin Neriah for beautifully reading this very hard to read William Dunbar poem ‘Of Ane Blak-Moir’ which inspired this installation.

 2021, Papier Mache, Plaster, MDF, Metal Armature, Synthetic hair, Acrylic Paint, Glitter, Plastic Flowers, Turf, Acrylic and Wool yarn

 Sculpture Approx. – 180m x 85cm x 100cm

 2021, Papier Mache, Plaster, MDF, Metal Armature, Synthetic hair, Glitter, Acrylic Paint, Plastic flowers, Turf, Acrylic and Wool yarn